mavnn/NuGetPlus/readme.md

 Want to downgrade the version of a NuGet package you're using without pain?

+Want to use NuGet with F# projects without going insane?

 This could be the wrapper for you.
 Code is at an alpha status at the moment.

 ## Command line options available for ngp.exe